Towards understanding CG and GMRES through examples: The CG Method

 and

-\emph{Observations:} In Figure \ref{fig:cgtraj}, we plot the relative error in the $A$-norm versus iteration number of the exact CG iterates $x_k$ (solid blue), the relative error in the $A$-norm versus iteration number for the shifted finite precision CG iterates $\bar{x}_{\ell(k)}$ (blue circles), the ratio \eqref{eq:ratio1} (dotted red) and the ratio \eqref{eq:ratio2} (dashed red).
+\emph{Observations:} In the left part of Figure \ref{fig:cgtraj} we plot the relative error $A$-norms of the exact CG iterates $x_k$ (solid blue) and the finite precision CG iterates $\bar{x}_k$ (blue circles).
+In the right part of Figure \ref{fig:cgtraj} the solid blue curve remains the same as in the left part (apart from the change of the horizontal scale), while the blue circles now show the relative error $A$-norms for the shifted finite precision CG iterates $\bar{x}_{\ell(k)}$.
+We also plot the ratios \eqref{eq:ratio1} (dotted red) and \eqref{eq:ratio2} (dashed red).
 We see that using the mapping \eqref{eq:mapping}, the finite precision CG iterates match well with the exact CG iterates.
-The ratio \eqref{eq:ratio1} stays close to 1 throughout the computation.
-The ratio \eqref{eq:ratio2} starts close to machine precision and grows as the iteration proceeds, but stays below 1.
+The ratio \eqref{eq:ratio1} stays close to one throughout the computation.
+The ratio \eqref{eq:ratio2} starts close to machine precision and grows as the iteration proceeds, but stays below one until the finite precision CG gets close to the final accuracy level.

-\emph{Explanation:} That the quantity \eqref{eq:ratio1} remains close to one means that the convergence trajectories for exact CG and the shifted finite precision CG are close to being identical.
-This means that finite precision CG computations follow exactly the trajectory of exact CG computations, but with progress delayed according to the rank deficiency of the computed Krylov subspaces.
+\emph{Explanation:} The fact that the ratio \eqref{eq:ratio1} remains close to one means that the convergence trajectories for exact CG and the shifted finite precision CG are almost identical.
+This means that finite precision CG computations follow closely the trajectory of exact CG computations, but with progress delayed according to the approximate rank deficiency of the computed (inaccurate) Krylov subspaces.
 The ratio \eqref{eq:ratio2} tells us how far \eqref{eq:ratio1} is from one.
 Rewriting \eqref{eq:ratio2}, we can say that if

-then we can consider the trajectory of finite precision CG iterates to be enclosed within a narrow tunnel around the trajectory of exact CG iterates, where the diameter of the tunnel is given by the left-hand side of \eqref{eq:tunnel}.
+then the trajectory of finite precision CG iterates is within a narrow ``tunnel'' around the trajectory of exact CG iterates, where the diameter of the ``tunnel'' is given by the left-hand side of \eqref{eq:tunnel}.
 Although \eqref{eq:tunnel} holds for this particular example, it has not been shown to hold for finite precision computations in general.
 We strongly suspect that such a result holds; initial investigations have been carried out in, e.g., \cite{Ger13} and \cite{GerHneKub17}.
-The analysis is complicated by the fact that in finite precision computations, we can not easily compare the exact Krylov subspaces with the computed subspaces.
+The analysis is complicated by the fact that in finite precision computations we can not easily compare the exact Krylov subspaces with the computed subspaces, since the latter ones depart from Krylov subspaces due to the effects of rounding errors.